How To Hire Your First Transaction Coordinator

 - Qualifications: A list of the skills and personal qualities for employees in this role.
 A list of transaction coordinator skills might include being technically savvy, having spotless spelling and grammar skills, and having great communication skills.
 For personal qualities, consider the DISC traits of a TC (outlined in Step 1) as well as the work culture at your agency

 - Benefits: A list of perks that are provided with this job.
 Examples might include referral bonuses or a fitness stipend.

-Here is a sample transaction coordinator job description to show you how each of these elements come together.
+Here is a sample Real Estate Transaction Coordinator Job Description Template to show you how each of these elements come together.

 POSTING ON JOB BOARDS